kasymovga/1vs1/README.md

 ## Building

-First you need [rmqcc](https://github.com/kasymovga/rmqcc) installed.
+You need to have [rmqcc](https://github.com/kasymovga/rmqcc) installed.
-After that use make command to build mod.
+Use make command to build the mod.
 ~~~~
 make QCC=/path/to/rmqcc
 ~~~~